How to Update to Windows 10 Mobile Insider Preview Builds for Phones

 17. Enjoy having fun testing and playing with Windows 10 Mobile Insider Release Preview for phones.
 Go through all your Wi-Fi and phone settings to make sure that they are set to how you want.

-- How to Choose Fast or Slow Insider Level on your Windows 10 Mobile Phone
+- How to Choose Your Insider Ring Level on Windows 10 Mobile Phone

 - How to Stop Receiving Insider Preview Builds on Windows 10 Mobile Phone